Monday, 22 December 2025

 RISK ASSESSMENT

 An appropriate Risk Assessment has been carried out.
 The course is likely to be muddy, slippery, wet, and exposed to the elements.
 You are advised to wear appropriate clothing and footwear for the conditions.
 There are are a number of areas where the path is very muddy, waterlogged and uneven.
-Runners should also be aware of a small tree trunk hurdle about 200m into the wooded section and various sections where there is limited headroom.
-The section of the wooded area parallel to the rail line should only be used for passing under exceptional circumstances.
-Please adopt suitable running etiquette particularly in this area.

 List of Hazards